 Constraints:

-Recommended for interviews: Kahn's Algorithm is usually the expected solution because it directly models dependency resolution and avoids recursion edge cases.
-DFS with cycle detection demonstrates deeper graph knowledge and is often discussed as an alternative.
-Showing both proves you understand topological sorting from multiple perspectives.
+Recommended for interviews: Kahn’s Algorithm (BFS topological sort) is usually the expected solution because it clearly models prerequisite counts and processes nodes in dependency order.
+DFS with cycle detection demonstrates deeper understanding of graph traversal and recursion.
+Showing both approaches signals strong command of topological sorting problems.

 Consider courses as nodes in a directed graph, and prerequisites as directed edges.
 We can apply Kahn's algorithm for topological sorting to find the order of courses to take.
 The algorithm works by using an in-degree array that tracks the number of prerequisites for each course.
 Courses with zero in-degrees can be taken immediately.
 As our course order is populated, we decrement the in-degree of their dependent courses, allowing them to be taken in subsequent steps.